decentraland/documentation/content/creator/worlds/about.md

 - Scenes can occupy 4 parcels of any shape
 - 100MB is the maximum size for the scene deployment
 - Up to 100 users will be allowed to join a World scene concurrently
-- Only scenes created with SDK7 are allowed

 ### Publish a scene